schedplanner/.github/profile/README.md

 # SchedPlanner

-An easy way to manage your employees' schedule.
+An easy way to manage your employees' work schedule.